bmcphail05/SSSR17/PITCHME.md

   3) *Gold* - going into business
 <br>
 <br>
-* Modern China is young and extremely dynamic
+* Modern China is young and dynamic
 <br>
 <br>
 * Direction of the effect (Ex.
 Buddhism)